-Vaasa, Finland (Swedish: Vasa) is a city on the west coast of Finland.
-It received its charter in 1606, during the reign of Charles IX of Sweden and is named after the Royal House of Vasa.
-Today, Vaasa has a population of 66,986 (30 September 2014), and is the regional capital of Ostrobothnia.
+Historically, Vaasa received its charter in 1606 during the reign of Charles IX of Sweden and is named after the Swedish Royal House of Vasa.
+Today, Vaasa has a population of 67,636 (31 December 2019) and is the regional capital of Ostrobothnia.
 The city is bilingual with 69.8% of the population speaking Finnish as their first language and 24.8% speaking Swedish, but the surrounding municipalities have much higher rates of Swedish-speakers than that.
 These circumstances make the region as well as the city an important centre for Finland-Swedish culture.